 Many traders find it helpful to set a maximum percentage of their capital that they are willing to risk at one time, usually 1% to 3%.
 For example, if you have $50,000 of equity and are willing to risk 2% maximum, you would not tie up more than $1,000 at one time.
 It is important that you stick to that maximum once you set it.

-You cannot watch the forex markets 24 hours a day.
-Stop and limit orders help you get in and out of the market at predetermined prices.
-This not only allows the trading platform to execute trades when you are not available, but it also makes you think through to the end of your trade and set exit strategies before you’re actually in the trade and your emotions get the best of you.
-Placing contingent orders may not necessarily limit your risk for losses.
+You cannot watch the forex markets around the clock.
+Stop and limit orders help you get in and out of the market at predetermined levels.
+This not only allows the trading platform to execute trades when you are not available, but it also makes you think through to the end of your trade and set exit strategies before you’re actually in the trade and your emotions get the better of you.
+Keep in mind that placing contingent orders may not necessarily limit your risk of losses.

 A loss never feels good.
-It can make you emotional and irrational, tempting you to make kneejerk follow-up trades that are outside your trading plan.
+It can make you emotional and irrational, tempting you to make kneejerk reaction trades that are outside your trading plan.

 No trader makes a great trade every time.
 Accept that losses are part of the reality of trading and stick to your plan.
 In the long run, your trading plan should compensate for that loss; if not, review your plan and adjust.

 Using your hard-earned capital to test a new trading plan is almost as risky as trading without a plan at all.
-Before you start trading real money, open a forex practice account and use virtual funds to try out trading plans and get a feel for the trading platform you are using.
-Although you will not be affected by your emotions the same way you will be when trading your own money, this is also a chance to see how you react to trades not going your way and learn from your mistakes without the risk.
+Before you start trading using real funds, open a practice account and use virtual funds to try out trading plans to get a feel for the trading platform you are using.
+Although you will not be affected by your emotions the same way you will be when trading your own money, this is also a chance to see how you react to trades not going your way and learn from your mistakes without any risk.

 6. Trading with emotion